 Africa starts opening airspace even as COVID-19 cases climb

-JOHANNESBURG: As COVID-19 cases surged in many parts of the world, the island nation of the Seychelles was looking good: 70-plus straight days without a single infection.
+JOHANNESBURG: cases surged in many parts of the world, the island nation of the Seychelles was looking good: 70-plus straight days without a single infection.
 Then the planes arrived.

 Two chartered Air Seychelles flights carrying more than 200 passengers also brought the coronavirus.
 A few tested positive.
 Then, between June 24 and 30, the country’s confirmed cases shot from 11 to 81.